Certified Defense to Image Transformations via Randomized Smoothing: Experiment Details

-All training on ImageNet with 4 GeForce RTX 2080 Tis and a 16-core node of aw Intel(R) Xeon(R) Gold 6242 CPU @ 2.80GHz takes roughly 1 hour per epoch and Restricted ImageNet 10 minutes per epoch.
+Training 1 epoch of ImageNet with 6 GeForce RTX 2080 Tis and a 16-core node of aw Intel(R) Xeon(R) Gold 6242 CPU @ 2.80GHz takes roughly 2.5 hours and roughly 30 minutes for Restricted ImageNet.
+For the accuracy of $b$ in \cref{tab:rotResults}, we evaluate four settings --- with vingetting, with Gaussian blur, with both and with neither --- and report the highest. \cref{tab:base} shows a comparison across all settings.

+To sample $E$ for (R)ImageNet we use a server with an AMD EPYC 7601 processor with 128 threads.

+\cref{tab:rotResultsOld} shows a version \cref{tab:rotResults} in the layout of the version of this paper published at NeurIPS'20.